 If you don’t speak labwork, it means this person is showing a major spike in inflammation.
 It’s confusing because she feels great, but her body is showing a dramatic elevation in inflammatory markers like LDL and CRP.
 And these results are not uncommon in those on a ketogenic diet.
-It could be that this person doesn’t tolerate dairy, which may contribute to inflammation (keto diets are notoriously high in dairy); it’s too much animal fat for her physiology; or it’s not enough vegetables for her.
+It could be that this person doesn’t tolerate dairy, which may contribute to inflammation (keto diets encourage heavy cream and cheese); it’s too much animal fat for her physiology; or it’s not enough vegetables for her.
 After all, veggies and fruits are our highest antioxidant foods, and they are strictly reduced on a keto plan.
 Antioxidants squash inflammation and free radical damage.

 Fruits, veggies, and legumes also feed the beneficial bacteria in your gut, and we don’t know the long term effects of reducing the fibers and starches these bugs need to keep you healthy. (source) The ketogenic diet is low fiber because of the strict carb restriction, and many people suffer constipation as a result after transitioning to keto.
 Fiber deficiencies harm our guts and the population of friendly bacteria, your microbiome.
 Our gut bacteria modulate inflammation and immune response.
 High fat diets can adversely affect your beneficial gut bacteria.
 They need plenty of plants to thrive, and if they don’t get fed, they die.
 Reduced gut bug population could mean trouble in the long run.